 A Real-life Example of Evolution: Antibiotic-resistant Bacteria

-Now that we know how natural selection works, we are almost ready to dive into the theories of why humans have acne.
-For the theories to make total sense, we first need to take a quick look at a special type of natural selection called sexual selection.
+Now that we know how natural selection works, we are almost ready to dive into the theories of why humans have acne, but for the theories to make total sense, we first need to take a quick look at a special type of natural selection called sexual selection.

-Now we have all the tools we need to understand the two current theories on why humans evolved to have acne:
+Now we have all the tools we need to understand the three current theories on why humans evolved to have acne:

 Let’s look at each theory in more detail to see if it holds water.

 1. The “Side Effect” Theory: Acne Is a Byproduct of Natural Selection

 Dr. Stephen Kellett and Prof. Paul Gilbert proposed this theory in a 2001 article in the British Journal of Health Psychology.3 Here are the main points of the theory:

 - Animals that have body hair/fur need skin oil: Skin oil conditions body hair/fur, which in turn keeps animals warm, protects them from the elements, and helps them blend into their surroundings.

 - Hairless skin is more sensitive than skin with body hair: Glabrous (hairless) skin contains more nerve endings, so it is more sensitive than skin that is covered with body hair.
 For example, chimpanzees have glabrous skin on their hands, allowing them to communicate with each other by touch and to better explore their environment.